- How do I choose the right music for my Instagram videos?

 To use music, you have to license it in some way.
 Any time you hear a pop song, whether over a PA system or on Spotify, that song has been paid for.

 This can be incredibly expensive, not least because there are a few different groups who own different pieces of a song.
-For example, that song you can’t escape on the radio?
+For example, the song you can’t escape on the radio?
 Every time it plays, the singer doesn’t see a dime: it’s the songwriter who collects the royalties.

 Royalty-free music streamlines all this by creating a simple, accessible library where you pay once and hold the license forever.
 At Slip.stream, we use a subscription model where you get unlimited track downloads for any platforms and channels you want to use them on.